 Tidal energy or tidal power is a form of renewable energy obtained due to alternating sea levels.
 The kinetic energy from the natural rise and fall of tides is harnessed and converted into electricity.
 Tides are caused by the combined gravitational forces of the moon, sun, and earth.
 However, tides are influenced most by the moon.
-The moon’s gravitational force is so strong that it tugs the ocean into bulge.
-The high and low tides create tidal currents, which are essential in generation of this kind of energy mostly prevalent in coastal areas.
+The moon’s gravitational force is so strong that it tugs the ocean into a bulge.
+The high and low tides create tidal currents, which are essential in the generation of this kind of energy, mostly prevalent in coastal areas.

-Tidal energy generation plants are most commonly installed along coastlines although offshore plants are increasingly becoming popular.
+Tidal energy generation plants are most commonly installed along coastlines, although offshore plants are increasingly becoming popular.
 Coastlines are preferred because they receive 2 high tides and 2 low tides every single day.
 To generate electricity, the disparity in water levels must be at least 5 meters.